 “This switch to Org-formation made us more secure and scalable,” said Kreager.
 “It was by far the best decision we could have made, and without Trek10, we wouldn’t have even known it was an option.”

 Machine Learning on AWS

 Frost Technologies’ plans to expand their platform beyond just snowy highways.
-Many injuries, for example, occur from “slip, trip and fall” accidents in parking lots.
-Rain, flooding, and pot holes can be just as dangerous for vehicles as snow.
-It takes teams of workers who punch the clock in early morning hours to make any paved surface in a city safe for people and traffic.
-With more sensors in more places, Frost Technologies can further reduce accidents that occur both inside and outside of vehicles by making cities aware of conditions on a hyper local scale, enabling workers to address problems more efficiently and effectively.
+Many injuries, for example, occur from “slip, trip, and fall” accidents in parking lots.
+Rain, flooding, and potholes can be just as dangerous for vehicles as snow.
+It takes teams of workers who punch the clock in the early morning hours to make any paved surface in a city safe for people and traffic.
+With more sensors in more places, Frost Technologies can further reduce accidents that occur both inside and outside of vehicles by making cities aware of conditions on a hyper-local scale, enabling workers to address problems more efficiently and effectively.

 “We couldn’t have done machine learning on our old architecture,” said Kreager.
 “Trek10 helped us lay the foundation that makes this product move into machine learning possible.”

 Paving the Way for Safer, More Environmentally-friendly Cities